smartlegionlab/exact-tsp-solver/README.md

 *   Passionate about pushing the boundaries of algorithmic optimization.
 *   This solver was developed to bridge the gap between theoretical computer science and practical implementation.

-## 📄 License
+## 📜 Licensing

-This project is licensed under the **BSD 3-Clause License** - see the LICENSE file for details.
-This license allows academic and commercial use while protecting the author's name from unauthorized endorsement.
+This project uses a dual licensing system:

+### 🆓 BSD 3-Clause License
+- For non-commercial use
+- For academic and research purposes
+- For open-source projects

+### 💼 Commercial License
+- For commercial products and services
+- For enterprises using the code in proprietary solutions
+- For additional features and support

+**To obtain a commercial license:** [smartlegiondev@gmail.com](mailto:smartlegiondev@gmail.com)

 ---